Perspectives

 The highlights of my singlehood go beyond just tangible stuff.
 Being happy in my singlehood has become a mantra I live by.

-Selfies taken in Feb 2021 while feeding the animals at Mandai Wildlife Reserve parks in Singapore
+Selfies taken in Feb 2021 while feeding the animals at Mandai Wildlife Reserve parks in Singapore.

 Image credit: Vanessa Mostafa

 In essence, knowing that I do not need another person to make me happy.
-I relish the idea of being able to visit attractions and take part in fun activities on my own, whether it’s learning to plant padi at Bollywood Veggies or simply hunting down the Minions at Universal Studios Singapore
+I relish the idea of being able to visit attractions and take part in fun activities on my own, whether it’s learning to plant padi at Bollywood Farms or simply hunting down the Minions at Universal Studios Singapore

 Of course, sometimes I do these with friends too.